-This line item provides funding for the fixed lease costs of Department of Revenue vehicles and management fees charged by State Fleet Management (Department of Personnel and Administration).
+This line item provides funding for the fixed lease costs of the Department's vehicles and management fees charged by State Fleet Management in the Department of Personnel and Administration.
 The appropriation is adjusted annually through a statewide vehicle decision item and/or supplemental request.